 Hard Water House Brought to you by the owner of Napa-Sonoma, Hard Water House is a great South Reno, 21-and-older bar/restaurant serving fine food for any size of appetite as well as wines, beers, liquors (including more than 75 whiskeys), and with a cigar bar, all in a modern saloon atmosphere.
 Open 10 a.m. – 10 p.m. daily.
 7689 S. Virginia St.; 775-800-1737; Hardwaterhouse.com; Find Hard Water House on Facebook.

 Liberty Food & Wine Exchange Chef Mark Estee brings his creative and culinary talents to this friendly neighborhood artisan eatery and bar in Downtown Reno.
 Enjoy handcrafted, shareable plates that blend international cuisine with organic, sustainable, Northern Nevada-raised ingredients.
 Sip a creative cocktail, beer, or wine, or head to the boutique market for house-cured meats or house-made breads, pastas, or sauces.
-Special events, catering, and food truck available.
+Special events and catering available.
 Open 11 a.m. – 9 p.m.
 Sun. – Thurs., 11 a.m. – 10 p.m.
 Fri. – Sat.
 100 N. Sierra St.; 775-336-1091; Libertyfoodandwine.com; Find Liberty Food & Wine Exchange on Facebook.

 Louis’ Basque Corner Enjoy a fun, engaging communal dining experience you won’t forget at this historic eatery (open since 1967).
 Authentic, large-portioned, well-prepared Basque dishes include top sirloin steak, roasted leg of lamb, salmon, sweetbreads, tongue, and oxtail stew.
 Louis’ also is home to the famously powerful Basque cocktail picon punch.
 This is a great spot for all your holiday parties, whether with the company, family, or friends.
 Lunch 11:30 a.m. – 2:30 p.m.
 Tues. – Sat.
 Dinner 5 – 9:30 p.m.
 Tues. – Sat., 5 – 9 p.m.
 Sun. – Mon.
 Bar opens 11 a.m.
 Tues – Sat., 4 pm.
 Sun. – Mon.
 301 E. Fourth St.; 775-323-7203; Louisbasquecorner.com; Find Louis Basque Corner on Facebook.